 Once you press Ok, the soft-proof is activated, and the name of the soft-proofing profile will be included in the title bar of the image.

-The shortcut for soft-proofing is Ctrl Y. Toggle it on and off to look for colors which will be changed when printed.
+The shortcut for soft-proofing is Ctrl/Cmd Y. Toggle it on and off to look for colours which will be changed when printed.

 Here’s my example.
 In this animation, you can see the normal image (which says "RGB/8" in the title bar) compared to the soft-proof (which includes the ProDPI profile name in the title bar).

 I know this is just a dotty gif file, but you should be able to see the difference.
 The normal image has plenty of bright detail visible in the red fabric, and the green bowls; whereas the soft-proofed image shows us that those colours are too bright to be printed.

 One of the panels in your Info Palette probably has CMYK numbers on it.
 You can click on the itty-bitty eyedropper icon beside the numbers to change to "Proof Color".
 This will then show you the RGB values of the printer.

 Here, I’ve sampled a spot on the red fabric: